Abinash Bikram Shah

 Abinash Bikram Shah (Nepali: अविनाश बिक्रम शाह) is a Nepalese director, writer and producer.
 In 2022, his short film Lori (Melancholy of my Mother's Lullabies) was selected to compete for Short Film Palme d'Or at 2022 Cannes Film Festival, and won Special Jury Mention, making him the first Nepali filmmaker to be officially selected for Cannes and win an award.

+In 2026, his debut feature film Elephants in the Fog made history as the first Nepali feature film officially selected for the Cannes Film Festival.
+Premiering in the Un Certain Regard section, it went on to win the section's Jury Prize.
+It was also nominated for the Camera d'Or and Queer Palm.